jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 #### GNOME Forks: Ubuntu Unity

 From 2010 to 2018, Ubuntu maintained the [Unity Shell](https://en.wikipedia.org/wiki/Unity_(user_interface) "Webpage for Unity Shell"), which was a reimplementation of the GNOME shell, not a full desktop.
-Ubuntu has plans to design a single desktop that would run across various sized devices, PCs, laptops, phones, and tablets.
-Unity lives on though in an official [Ubuntu Unity](https://en.wikipedia.org/wiki/Ubuntu_Unity "webpage for Ubuntu unity") distro and the [Ubuntu Touch phone OS project](https://ubuntu-touch.io/ "webpage for Ubuntu Touch project").
+Ubuntu had plans to design a single desktop that would run across various sized devices, PCs, laptops, phones, and tablets.
+Support for Unity was dropped as of Ubuntu 18.04 but Unity lives on though in an official [Ubuntu Unity](https://en.wikipedia.org/wiki/Ubuntu_Unity "webpage for Ubuntu unity") distro and the [Ubuntu Touch phone OS project](https://ubuntu-touch.io/ "webpage for Ubuntu Touch project").

 #### GNOME Forks: Pop!_os